Saritalitu23/Microverse-Portfolio-Project-/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

 If you like this project please do follow me on social media mentiond above on Authors section.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
-If you like this project you can clone it and feel free to improve it by making a pull request. and I would like to thank Microverse for giving us the opportunity to learn and grow as developers
+I would like to thank <a href="https://www.microverse.org/">Microverse</a> to give me oportunity to work on this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->